ariskoutris/biodash/README.md

 Once an athlete logs into the platform, they're greeted with a dashboard displaying their performance history, biometrics, and the evolution of their body characteristics.
 It highlights the influence of specific training habits and lifestyle factors on their health or recovery, pinpointing areas for potential improvement.
 The platform allows for real-time adjustments to these factors, showing immediate projected impacts on performance and well-being.

 ### Users
-The target users of our project are athletes, from beginners to intermediate levels, who are looking to improve specific aspects of their performance.
+The target users of our project are athletes as well as people who work out casually, who are looking to improve specific aspects of their performance.
 The platform is designed to be user-friendly and accessible to all, regardless of their technical background.

 ### Datasets
 The dataset used in this project is provided by our partners at TechnoGym.
 The data is anonymized and includes information on training habits and various biometrics collected by smartwatches and special equipment.
 The raw data are stored in excel files, from which we extract the information our model needs and collect everything in a .csv file, which can be found in the folder [data](backend-project/data).